-The area of central Lombok was located at position 80241- 80571 LS and 1160051-1160241 BT with an area of 1,208.39 km2 (Tourism Statistics of Central Lombok Regency, 2013).
-Praya City as the regency capital with a height of 100 to 200 meters above sea level.
-The geographical conditions of central Lombok were quite varied, consisting of hills whose area was included in the area of Mount Rinjani, which was located in the middle of Lombok Island.
-Then the low land which was the center of agricultural activities which lies in the middle, stretches from north to south.
-While the coastline stretches from Torok beach, Aiq Beleq, Praya Barat Daya Subdistrict, Selong Belanak beach, West Praya District, to Bilelando Village, East Praya District.
-The coastal area of central Lombok was included in the development area of the Mandalika Kuta Beach Area.
-The development area of Kuta Mandalika Beach was in the South and North of Senggigi Beach.
+The area of Central Lombok Regency is located at position 80241 - 80571 LS and 1160051 - 1160241 BT with an area of 1,208.39 km2 (Tourism Statistics of Central Lombok Regency, 2013).
+Praya City as the Regency Capital with a height of 100 to 200 meters above sea level.
+The geographical conditions of Central Lombok Regency are quite varied, consisting of hills whose area is included in the area of Mount Rinjani, which is located in the middle of Lombok Island.
+Then the low land which is the center of agricultural activities which lies in the middle, stretches from north to south.
+While the coastline stretches from Torok beach Aiq Beleq Praya Barat Daya Subdistrict, Selong Belanak beach, West Praya District, to Bilelando Village, East Praya District.
+The coastal area of Central Lombok is included in the development area of the Mandalika Kuta Beach Area.
+The development area of Kuta Mandalika Beach is in the South and North of Senggigi Beach.
+Administratively, Kuta Lombok is located in the southern part of Central Lombok, Pujut District, Central Lombok Regency, West Nusa Tenggara Province.
+Kuta is one of the villages located in the coastal area so that it has great potential in developing tourism activities.

-Hugget (1995); Hermon, 2012; Hermon (2014); Hermon (2016), geo ecology is a study of the structure and function of ecosystems.
-Geo ecology system is an ecological unity system consisting of landscape components and processes in it (Hermon, 2001).
-Geo ecological approaches emphasize natural landscapes and landscapes that have been affected by human activities (Oktorie, 2017; Oktorie, 2018; Hermon, 2016; Hermon et al., 2018).
-Geo ecology studies could be used to identify landscape potential and risks.
-Climate in the research area, central Lombok regency has D climate and E climate, namely tropical rain with dry season, i.e: from November to May, while Rainfall ranges from 2,500 mm per year.
-The average temperature throughout the year ranges from 24.7-26.8 C. From the geological aspect, the material in this area was dominated by volcanic material.
-The material in the form of pyroclastic consisted of tuff, volcanic breccia, and beach sand.
-The main source of the material was Rinjani Volcano.
-Especially for coastal sand deposits that are white, the material comes from the results of coral wreckage.
+Hugget (1995); Hermon (2012); Hermon (2014); Hermon (2015); Hermon (2016); Hermon (2017) geoecology is a study of the structure and function of ecosystems.
+Geoekologi system is an ecological unity system consisting of landscape components and processes in it.
+Geoecological approaches emphasize natural landscapes and landscapes that have been affected by human activities.
+Geoecology studies can be used to identify landscape potential and risks.
+Climate in the research area, Central Lombok regency has D climate and E climate, namely tropical rain with dry dry season, ie from November to May, while Rainfall ranges from 2,500 mm per year.
+The average temperature throughout the year ranges from 24.7 s.d.
+26.8 C. From the geological aspect, the material in this area is dominated by volcanic material.
+The material in the form of pyroclastic consists of tuff, volcanic breccia, and beach sand.
+The main source of the material is Rinjani Volcano.

+coral wreckage.
 This white sand deposit mixed with black sand originating from the Rinjani volcano and deposited to form its own rustic.